Last updated on September 22nd, 2023

 2. Active vs passive listening

 You can focus on different things like the instrumentation, chord progressions used, comparing the different sections, listening to how the artist is delivering the emotion of the song, etc… You might even want to write things down as you listen if you want to.
-This is what you can consider as actively listening.

 3. Soak in what inspires you